Disclosure: This page contains affiliate links. We may earn a commission if you purchase through our links at no additional cost to you.

 For Pain Relief on a Budget

-The Novaa Light Pad ($349.90) is the ideal starting point for anyone new to red light therapy or dealing with localized pain.
-With 60 LEDs delivering dual wavelength therapy, it provides genuine clinical-grade treatment at an accessible price.
+The Novaa Light Pad is the most popular starting point for beginners.
+60 LEDs, dual wavelength, clinical-grade output at an affordable price point.
 Best for back, knee, neck, and shoulder pain.

 Check Novaa Light Pad Price